isVy08/data-jobs-landscape/README.md

 2. Scraper
 3. Translator: Translate data to English using Google Translate website
 4. Cleantext: Commonly used text cleaning functions
-5. Classifier: Job descriptions contain different kinds of information, besides Job Responsibilities and Requirements.
-I only need to extract and analyze those two pieces of information separately.
-So, I want to design a small algorithm to do this.
-- Naive version: I classifiy a corpus of description based on keywords in its heading
-- Hero version: I classify text based on Naive Bayes and Logistics Regression.
-Logistics Regression shows to be overfitting on the predicted set.
-6. Data: raw dataset, clean dataset (with all attributes), keywords (for classifier)
+5. Data: raw dataset, clean dataset (with all attributes), keywords (for classifier)

 Still don't understand what I am doing?
-Read my report please.
+Check my report out

 # What's in the report
 1. Where is the demand for Data Scientist the highest?